PolRF/LM/README.md

 - [x] Implement weight sharing between token embedding and the last lm_head layer
 - [x] Improve the RoPE implementation to apply the rotation to both the queries and keys at the same time
 - [x] Implement weight tying (https://arxiv.org/pdf/1608.05859.pdf)
+- [x] Scale the model to visualize better the improvements
+- [x] Implement Grouped Query Attention (GQA)
 - [ ] Implement "model surgery to decrease the block size"
-- [x] Scale the model to visualize better the improvements
 - [ ] Implement KV-cache
 - [ ] Implement Mixture of Experts (Mixtral)
-- [ ] Implement Grouped Query Attention (GQA)
 - [ ] Sliding Window Attention (SWA)
 - [ ] Mistral 7B
 - [ ] Mixtral 8x7B